magnos-code/magnos/docs/source/theory/background.rst

 .. figure:: quantised_spin.png
    :figwidth: 400

-   *A visualisation of spin states with fixed spin magnitude and determinate z-component, but indeterminate x- and y-components.
-The z-component is quantised in units of :math:`\hbar`.*
+   *A visualisation of spin states with fixed spin magnitude and determinate z-component, but indeterminate x- and y-components.*

 The spin angular momentum states are defined by the quantum numbers :math:`s` and :math:`m`: